 First, you need to establish the steps that your company should follow for background checks on job candidates or current employees.
 We highly recommend you create and maintain a criminal background check policy that lives in your employee handbook.
 You can find extensive templates online, but your company policy for criminal background checks should at least include these steps:

-In a criminal background check, employers typically want to consider convictions, not arrests or other charges.
+When conducting a criminal background check, employers typically want to consider convictions, not arrests or other charges.
 An arrest does not mean someone was convicted of a crime.
-Convictions, cases in which the accused was found guilty, are the primary concern of a criminal background check.
+Convictions, or cases in which the accused was found guilty, are the primary concern of a criminal background check.

-Here some common red flags that warrant, at the least, discussion with the subject and, at worse, removal from consideration for the job:
+Here some common red flags that warrant, at a minimum, discussion with the subject and, at worst, removal from consideration for the job:

 Background checks help business owners and hiring managers confirm that their selected candidates are trustworthy and high-quality choices for the job.
-Nowadays, there is little reason not to complete pre-employment background checks on your chosen candidates.
+Nowadays, there is little reason not to complete preemployment background checks on promising candidates.
 This extra step in your hiring process is likely to prove valuable as you build your team for the future.